-Now, the young man and his wife did know that the little one she was carrying was this promised Messiah king—the Son of God.
+Now, the young man and his wife did know that the little one she was carrying was this promised Messianic king—and that He was actually the Son of God.
 An angel had revealed this to them.
 However, it does not appear that they remembered Micah’s prophecy at the last minute, and were rushing from Nazareth to Bethlehem so the prophecy could be properly fulfilled.
 The immediate reason they were on the road to Bethlehem was because Caesar Augustus, ruler of the Roman Empire—at that time the whole known world—had issued a decree that a census was to be taken, and all the inhabitants of the world were to register forthwith in their places of birth.

 Since the young man leading the donkey was “of the house and lineage of David,” he was returning to Bethlehem, “the city of David,” to comply with Caesar’s decree.

 Here is even more wonder to add to all this wonder.
-In a land far from the land this couple lived in, and at the same time the young woman was about to give birth, those who watched the stars and knew their language observed a new phenomenon in the night sky.
+In a land far from the land this couple lived in, those who watched the stars and knew their language observed a new phenomenon in the night sky.
 A certain star of singular note appeared in the sky.
 There’s been a lot of speculation as to what this star was, but God, it seems, has not felt the need to give us an explanation, leaving this among the Bible’s other mysteries.
 So I am content to leave it there as well.
 Whatever the star was, its appearance was something very momentous, something speaking loud and clear to these men of old.
 All the stars had been set in the heavens—who knows when.
 From the beginning.
 But at a certain point in history this star appeared in the sky at a very specific place among the constellations.
 It’s intriguing, isn’t it, that the star watchers understood that the heavenly sign spoke of the birth of a very great king.
 They also determined, somehow, that the king was a king of the Jews.

 In fact they also understood—how, I know not—that the kingdom of this king about to be born included themselves.
 For after seeing His star they set out on a quest to find him and worship him.

 And where else would a new king of the Jews be born but in the palace at Jerusalem?
 But no, after inquiring in Jerusalem, the men were directed to a little town about ten kilometres distance.
-Perhaps they felt uneasy now.
+Perhaps that made them uneasy.
 Were they being put off?
 But when they finally drew near the little town, there it was again—the star they had earlier seen in the east!
 This filled them with great joy.
 What assurance!
 God, it seems, knew these men, and loved them.
 For, “the star which they had seen in the East went before them, till it came and stood over where the young Child was” (Matt.
 2.10, NKJV).